TheRedShip/2D-Physics-engine/README.md

 This repository comprises the source code for a 2D physics engine implemented in JavaScript, entirely from scratch without reliance on any external physics libraries.
 The engine is capable of simulating ball collisions, gravitation and other things, adhering to real-world physical laws such as the law of conservation of energy.

+⚠️Please be advised that this project is still in its beta phase and may still experience bugs and glitches.⚠️

 ## Summary